DataVizExplorer/Geospatial_interpolation/README.md

 •	Reads the specified GeoTIFF raster file (interpolated_yield_map.tif), loads its data while handling NoData values, and then visualizes this data as a properly georeferenced map using Matplotlib.

+## Average Vegetation Index Map
+•	Importing a wide range of libraries essential for geospatial data handling (geopandas, xarray, rioxarray, rasterio), cloud data access (pystac_client, planetary_computer), data stacking (stackstac), parallel processing (dask), and general data manipulation (numpy, pandas, matplotlib).

+•	Defining core parameters for the analysis: The Area of Interest (AOI) using bounding box coordinates in a projected CRS (EPSG:32633).

+o	The target time period (e.g., '2022-04-01' to '2022-08-31').

+o	The desired output spatial resolution (e.g., 2.0 meters).

+o	The specific vegetation index to calculate ('NDVI').

+•	Converting the projected AOI bounds to geographic coordinates (EPSG:4326), as required for searching the STAC catalog.

+•	Attempting to initialize and start a Dask local cluster and client to enable parallel processing for potentially faster computation.

+•	Connecting to the Microsoft Planetary Computer's STAC (SpatioTemporal Asset Catalog) API to search for satellite imagery.

+•	Searching the STAC catalog for Sentinel-2 L2A satellite data based on the defined AOI, time period, and a filter for low cloud cover (< 25%).

+•	Loading the required spectral bands (Red - B04, Near-Infrared - B08) from the discovered satellite scenes into an xarray data cube using stackstac.
+This process aligns the data to the target CRS and resolution, initially keeping the raw integer pixel values without rescaling.

+•	Selecting the raw integer data for the Red and NIR bands from the data cube.

+•	Manually scaling the raw integer values of the Red and NIR bands by the appropriate factor (0.0001) to convert them into surface reflectance values (floating-point numbers between 0 and 1).

+•	Calculating the Normalized Difference Vegetation Index (NDVI) for each pixel at each time step using the standard formula (NIR - Red) / (NIR + Red) on the scaled reflectance values.

+•	Clipping the calculated NDVI values to ensure they fall within the valid theoretical range of -1 to 1.

+•	Calculating the temporal median NDVI value for each pixel across all the time steps in the data cube.
+This creates a single representative NDVI map for the period, and. compute () triggers the actual calculation (potentially using Dask).

+•	Defining the file path for the output GeoTIFF raster that will store the average NDVI map.

+•	Ensuring the resulting average NDVI xarray DataArray has the correct Coordinate Reference System metadata attached using rioxarray.

+•	Saving the calculated average NDVI map as a GeoTIFF file using rioxarray, applying compression and defining how NoData values should be handled.

+•	Implementing error handling (try...except) to manage potential issues like missing libraries or runtime errors during processing.

+•	Ensuring the Dask client and cluster are properly closed (finally block) after the script finishes or encounters an error, freeing up resources.

+## Correlation Analysis between Yield Map and Average NDVI Map
+•	Compare Raster Properties: Open the interpolated yield map and the average NDVI map, then print and compare their key geospatial metadata (CRS, Bounds, Dimensions, Resolution, Transform) to check if they align.

+•	Align Rasters: If the rasters don't align (or to ensure alignment), use the yield map as a reference to resample/reproject the average NDVI map onto the exact same grid, saving the result as a new, aligned NDVI map file (avg_ndvi_map_aligned.tif).

+•	Read Aligned Data: Load the pixel data from both the yield map and the newly aligned average NDVI map, using masked arrays to handle NoData values appropriately.

+•	Extract Common Valid Data: Identify the pixels where both maps have valid (non-NoData) data points and extract these corresponding pairs of yield and NDVI values into flattened arrays.

+•	Calculate Correlation: Compute the Pearson correlation coefficient and its p-value between the extracted pairs of valid yield and NDVI pixel values to quantify the linear relationship.

+•	Analyze and Report Results: Print the calculated correlation coefficient and p-value, along with a basic interpretation of the correlation strength and its statistical significance.

+•	Visualize Relationship: Create a scatter plot to visually represent the relationship between the aligned NDVI values (x-axis) and the yield values (y-axis) for the common valid pixels, including a linear regression line fit to the data.

+## Interpretation of Correlation Results

+The results show statistically significant (meaning unlikely due to chance) but very weak negative linear relationship between the average NDVI and the estimated yield rate for the pixels analyzed.
+The weakness of this linear relationship (r close to 0) is why the linear regression line appears horizontal on the scatter plot, indicating that NDVI is a poor linear predictor of yield rate in this specific dataset and context.